 Myofibrillar hypertrophy refers to the growth of individual muscle fibers and the accumulation of myofibrils, which increases muscle density.
 This type of growth is typically stimulated by lifting heavier weights, and, thanks to the accumulation of contractile units, we also improve our strength potential.

-Sarcoplasmic hypertrophy refers to the accumulation of sarcoplasmic fluid within our muscle cells and does not potentiate strength gains.
+Sarcoplasmic hypertrophy is the accumulation of sarcoplasmic fluid within our muscle cells and does not potentiate strength gains.
 This growth type is typically achieved with volume training – more sets, more repetitions, and lighter weights.

-Okay, but what do these things mean in the context of shoulder training for growth?
+Okay, but what do these things mean in shoulder training for growth?
 Let’s take a look.

 A more in-depth look at shoulder anatomy and function

 The shoulder muscle has three heads – a posterior, middle, and front.
-As a whole, the shoulder is responsible for the abduction, flexion, and extension of our arms.
+As a whole, the shoulder is responsible for our arms’ abduction, flexion, and extension.
 The shoulder also works with other muscle groups to aid with scapular depression and push (horizontal and vertical).

-Because the shoulder joint is incredibly mobile, our deltoids play a role in many movements and work together with other muscles, including our pectorals, biceps, triceps, and lats.
+Because the shoulder joint is incredibly mobile, our deltoids play a role in many movements and work together with other muscles, including the pectorals, biceps, triceps, and lats.

-Depending on the movements we do (and the equipment we do them with), we can emphasize different deltoid muscle portions.
+Depending on our movements (and the equipment we do them with), we can emphasize different deltoid muscle portions.
 The question is, which exercises work better at building our shoulders?

 Are barbell or dumbbell exercises better for shoulder growth?